spring-projects/sts4/vscode-extensions/vscode-boot-java/README.md

-# VS Code Language Server for Spring Boot Application Properties
+# VS Code Language Server for Spring Boot Java Support

 VSCode extension and Language Server providing support for working with Spring Boot apps in Java.